Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

     - continuation passing (callbacks)
     - async/await constructs

-Why concurrency if it is harder?
-Because we are reaching the limits of single core improvements
+Why use concurrency if it is harder?
+Because we are reaching the limits of single core improvements.

 ![microprocessor_evolution](assets/microprocessor_evolution.png)